vippsas/vipps-login-api/README.md

 sidebar_label: Introduction
 sidebar_position: 1
 hide_table_of_contents: true
-description: Use the Login API to allow users to log in to your service by using their Vipps account.
+description: Use the Login API to allow users to log in to your service by using their Vipps or MobilePay account.
 pagination_next: null
 pagination_prev: null
 ---